Class 3 2025 - 2026

 Reading

-Your child has a reading record book in which questions are set by an adult with whom your child has read with.
+Your child has a reading record book in which questions may be set, or conversations be recorded by an adult with whom your child has read with.
 Here your child can respond with their own thoughts about their book and also be challenged to think in different ways about what they have read.
 Children are encouraged to show their reading records at anytime to our members of staff.
 These books should be brought into school every day alongside their reading book.
-Class 3 are reminded that 5 reading sessions at home will get them a ticket which can be swapped for prizes!
+Class 3 are reminded that reading sessions at home will earn them class dojos- what a great way to earn!

 Class 3 run an 'open door' policy and as it is of utmost importance that your child feel safe and secure in their learning; we encourage an open and honest dialogue with parents- so feel free to ask to pop in after school for a chat.